From the popular to the lesser-known, here are twenty binge-worthy romantic period drama TV series you need to check out!

 Why You Should Watch: This underrated Australian series is fantastically written with a perfect cast.
 Romance fans will enjoy a few different romances, though the best, in my opinion, belongs to the love story between Carolyn and Jack, played by real-life married couple Craig Hall and Sara Wiseman.

 Content Note: Episodes range between TV-PG to TV-MA.
-There is brief strong language, brief nudity, a few scenes of violence, and a few sex scenes throughout the entire six seasons.
+There is brief strong language, brief nudity, a few scenes of violence, and a few explicit scenes throughout the six seasons.

 Netflix Synopsis: Newly qualified midwife Jenny Lee arrives in the East End to embark on a challenging career alongside an order of nursing nuns.

-Where to Watch: You can stream most seasons on Netflix and one season on Hoopla.
-You can buy on digital or DVD.
+Where to Watch: Stream on Netflix and Hoopla.
+When new seasons air, you can stream it on PBS Passport.
+You can buy it on Digital or DVD.